Barometer question: Calandra's account

 There were, the student said, many other possible solutions.

 “Probably the best,” he said, is to take the barometer to the basement and knock on the superintendent’s door.
 When the superintendent answers, you speak to him as follows: ‘Mr. Superintendent, here I have a fine barometer, if you will tell me the height of the building, I will give you this barometer.”

 The student admitted that he knew the expected “conventional” answer, but was fed up with the professor's "teaching him how to think ... rather than teaching him the structure of the subject."

+Mention by James Fixx

+Jim Fixx's book Games for the Superintelligent includes a version of the barometer story.

 Internet meme

 According to Snopes.com, more recent (1999 and 1988) versions identify the problem as a question in "a physics degree exam at the University of Copenhagen" and the student was Niels Bohr, and includes the following answers: